• Healing and Learning in Community

 A weekly trauma-informed support group for all those identifying as women.
 A gentle and brave space created for intentional processing, community, psychoeducation, coping skills, somatic techniques, and post traumatic growth.
 Topics covered will include, but are not limited to, trauma, grief, anxiety, depression, chronic pain, and women specific issues.
 Registration is required at the beginning of each month as we present a new topic.

-Facilitators: Andrea Mongelluzzi, MA, LPCC and Shelby Hill
+Facilitators: Andrea Mongelluzzi, MA, LPCC and Marissa O’Malley

 Andrea is a trained mental health counselor at The Body-Based Mindfulness Center with a focus on trauma-informed care.
 She knows that having a supportive and safe community is one of the foundational tenets of healing and she strives to provide that for her clients.
 Andrea enjoys the outdoors, fresh fruits, yoga, and live music.